 Instructions

-- Season both sides of the chicken breasts with sea salt and black pepper.
+- Season 3 chicken breasts on both sides with 1 tsp sea salt and ½ tsp black pepper.

-- Heat a cast-iron skillet over medium-high heat for 30 seconds, then add extra virgin olive oil and heat until it shimmers.
-Place the chicken in the skillet and cook for 7-8 minutes per side until golden brown and cooked through.
+- Heat a cast-iron skillet over medium-high heat for 30 seconds, then add 2 tbsp extra virgin olive oil.
+Once the oil shimmers, place the chicken breasts in the skillet and cook for 7-8 minutes per side, until golden brown and cooked through.

-- Remove the chicken from the skillet and let it rest on a cutting board for 5-7 minutes.
+- Remove the chicken from the skillet and let it rest on a cutting board for 5-7 minutes while you make the sauce.

-- Add the chicken stock and bring to a simmer.
-Let it reduce for 2-3 minutes over high heat.
-Lower the heat and stir in the butter, parsley, and remaining black pepper until smooth.
+- Add 250 ml chicken stock and bring to a simmer.
+Let it reduce over high heat for 2-3 minutes, then lower the heat and stir in 1 tbsp unsalted butter, 1 tbsp fresh parsley, finely minced, and ⅛ tsp black pepper.

-- Slice the rested chicken breasts and serve with the pan sauce.
+- Slice the rested chicken breasts and serve warm with the shallot garlic pan sauce spooned over the top.

 Notes